souvik-wizard/JsDeveloper-Assignment/README.md

 cd JsDeveloper-Assignment
 ```
 Open index.html in a Web Browser: Simply double-click the index.html file to launch the application in your default browser.
 (Or you can use a live server extension for VS Code)
+Also, all js functions have commented notes about what they do.

 ### Edit Table Data: